giovanni-mocellin/sw_utils/v3ElectronicsUserGuide.md

      - If any of the services is not started, you can start it manually with the following command `sudo systemctl start <service name>`.
  3. Power on the µTCA crate.
 If the power cut was planned, undo the actions from the [previous section](#preparing-for-a-power-cut):
      - Power on the µTCA crate Power Modules one at a time.
-     - Push the hot swap tab on the MCH and wait for the blue LED to turn off.
+     - Using telnet, connect to the µTCA shelf, turn ON the MCH and wait for the blue LED to turn OFF.
-     - Push the hot swap tabs on the AMC's, including the AMC13, and wait for the blue LED's to turn off.
+     -  Via telnet turn ON all the AMC's, including the AMC13, and wait for the blue LED's to turn OFF.
  4. Enter the AMC13 tool and enable clocks to the AMC of interest by following instructions under [Enabling Clock to an AMC Slot](#enabling-clock-to-an-amc-slot),
  5. For each CTP7 login as `texas` and execute: `killall rpcsvc`
      - Right now on boot the CTP7 linux core will start `rpcsvc` as the `texas` user and this is not gauranteed to have the correct `$ENV` for the `rpcmodules` on the card.